haidnav/MonteCarloSimulation/README.md

 **Interactive Visualization:** Users can visualize multiple asset price paths to gain insights into potential future outcomes.

 **CSV Export:** Simulated asset prices can be exported to a CSV file for further analysis or record-keeping.
 The generated CSV document will have each generated simulation as a column in the table, with each row representing a single time step.
+The first row will always be the value of the Initial Asset Price.

 **Error Handling:** Input validation and error handling ensure that user inputs are within reasonable ranges and formats.